oslabs-beta/Kleric/README.md

 Kleric is an open source Kubernetes cluster monitoring tool.
 We implement a friendly and easy to use UI to serve you your most essential metrics without the hassle of setting it all up yourself, saving you time and a headache.

 # Current Features
+- Display a Dashboard that shows metrics and a graph that shows reports
+- Get an Alert any time the memory exceeds a number in memory
 # Strech Goals
 - Build a Desktop App use Electron
 - Cloud Deployment to AWS